diogoantunes25/btf-benchmarks/README.md

 - `aws <region>`:
 - `terminate [id]`:

+### Debug

+To debug in intelliJ the following steps must be taken:

+ - since the debug is per process and replicas are new processes we need to find a way to attach a debugger to the replicas

+ - to attach a debugger to a replica, we need to go to Run -> attach debugger or go to the process where the replica was lauch and click on attach debugger

+ - note that to attach a debugger, the process must be launched with special argumts (so DEBUG_MODE must be true for these arguments to be passed)

 --------

 It might be useful to run this `sudo ip address add <your ip>/32 dev wlp1s0` (when doing stuff locally)